trevorstephens/gplearn/doc/intro.rst

 negatively correlated programs.

-The Spearman correlation is appropriate if your next estimator is going to be tree-based estimator such as a Random Forest or Gradient Boosting Machine.
+The Spearman correlation is appropriate if your next estimator is going to be tree-based, such as a Random Forest or Gradient Boosting Machine.
 If you plan to send the new transformed variables into a linear model, it is probably better to stick with the default Pearson correlation.